nurulislamz/Paper-Trading-App/README.md

 - Display all data using streamlit in a web app.
 - Machine learning classifier using logistic regression (60% average rate)

+# Portfolio Page
+- Allows you to keep track of your portfolio by uploading JSON/txt file.
+- Allows for paper-trading functionality with current stock prices and volume information.
+- Returns performance analysis, ROI and stock portfolio weightings.

+# Financial Statement Page
+- Utilises web scraping to display financial statement data from last 4 quarters for any ticker.

 # Upcoming Pages
 - Market Analysis
-- Portfolio Page
-- - Allows you to add your own stocks and quantities

 - Improved machine learning classifier utilising cross-validation testings of multiple different classification algorithms.
 -